-The Regional Department of Public Health is responsible for investigating cases and outbreaks of COVID-19 and providing overall leadership and oversight for outbreak management.
+Regional Department of Public Health is responsible for investigating cases and outbreaks of COVID-19.

-3 COVID-19 Background information
+3 COVID-19 Background Information

 The virus which causes COVID-19 infection is called SARS-CoV-2 and belongs to the broad family of viruses known as coronaviruses.
 It was first identified in the Wuhan province in China in December 2019 and a global pandemic event was declared in March 2020.